dmaust/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

+The distribution of steps taken for sampled days is shown in the histogram below.

 ```r
 daily.agg <- aggregate(steps ~ date, activity, FUN = sum)